<fieldset class="mb-3">

 }

-s, you can use the following three rules of thumb to decide if a <fieldset>
+<fieldset>Bearing in mind that <fieldset>s are pointless without <legend>s, you can use the following three rules of thumb to decide if a <fieldset> is appropriate.

 >